-Treatment for Morton’s neuroma (syndrome) involves reducing pain and inflammation, stretching the muscles of the foot, strengthening exercises and gradually returning to full fitness.
+Treatment for Morton’s neuroma (syndrome) involves reducing pain and inflammation, stretching the muscles of the foot, strengthening and gradually returning to full fitness.

 Aim of rehabilitation